EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 (14 rows)
 ```

 And that's pretty much it when it comes to having a sensible storage for user accounts.
-That was pretty inexpensive wasn't it?
+That was pretty inexpensive, wasn't it?
 All we had to do was install some NuGet packages, tweak our existing DbContext, and run some migrations.

 The best thing is that we're not done yet.
 We can also take advantage of ASP.NET Core Identity to manage users programmatically.
 Instead of interacting with these tables directly, we will use the service classes provided by Identity to create new users, fetch existing ones and validate their credentials.